-Peter Fisk is a global business thought leader on growth and innovation, customers and marketing.
+Peter Fisk is a global business thought leader on leadership and growth, innovation and marketing.
 He is a bestselling author, expert consultant and keynote speaker, helping business leaders to develop innovative strategies for business and brands.
-Having trained as a nuclear physicist he went on to work with brands from Coca Cola to RedBull, Virgin to Vodafone.
-He is a professor at IE Business School where he leads their flagship executive leadership program, runs his own innovation company, GeniusWorks, and is director of Thinkers50 Global, which brings together the best ideas in business.
+Having trained as a nuclear physicist he went on to work with brands from Coca Cola to RedBull, Microsoft to Pfizer, Virgin to Vodafone.
+He is a professor at IE Business School where he is Academic Director of their flagship executive leadership program, runs his own innovation company, GeniusWorks, and is Thinkers50 Global Director, which brings together the best ideas in business.

-Peter Fisk is a global thought leader in strategy, innovation and marketing.
+Peter Fisk is a global thought leader in leadership and strategy, innovation and marketing.
 He is a bestselling author, expert consultant and keynote speaker, helping business leaders to develop innovative strategies for business and brands.

 He is a thinker, advisor and practical entrepreneur.
 He is Professor of Leadership, Strategy, and Innovation at IE Business School, one of the world’s top ranked business schools, whilst also founder and CEO of GeniusWorks, a boutique consulting firm, helping clients around the world to make sense of fast-changing markets, and find new ways to think, compete and win.

 Having trained as a nuclear physicist, Peter moved to managing brands like Concorde at British Airways, helping Microsoft to adopt a value-based marketing model, and Virgin to launch into new markets.
 He has worked in every sector and region of the world.
 As CEO of the world’s largest marketing organisation, the Chartered Institute of Marketing, he became a global authority on what’s best and next in business and markets.